umdfiresa2024/research-go-green/README.md

-# What is the impact of utility companies’ charging station rebates on EV adoption in New Jersey?
+# What is the impact of utility companies’ charging station rebates on
+EV adoption in New Jersey?

 ## Introduction:

-Electric vehicle (EV) adoption is starting to rise and one of the most challenging aspects is the transition between gasoline-powered vehicles to electric ones.
-In the state of New Jersey, many utility companies are starting to offer rebates and incentives for the purpose of installing EV charging stations in various counties to maintain widespread accessibility (Qmerit, 2024).
-The rebates are for reducing financial issues and burdens on businesses, property wonders, and other organizations in order to make it easier to install these stations.
+Electric vehicle (EV) adoption is consistently increasing, and one of the most challenging aspects is the transition from gasoline-powered vehicles to electric ones.
+The difficulties rise due to the struggle to provide affordable charging infrastructure.
+In the state of New Jersey, many utility companies, like Public Service Electric and Gas (PSEG) and Atlantic City Electric (ACE), are starting to offer rebates and incentives for the purpose of installing EV charging stations in various counties to maintain widespread accessibility (Qmerit, 2024).
+As of 2021, PSEG and ACE are now accessible for the purpose of reducing financial struggles of the public in today’s society.

-Lowering the costs and increasing the availability of charging stations through rebate programs, this attracts more EV customers and supports the current ones.
+To install an EV charging station at home, the cost can vary from \$500 to \$2,000.
+There can also be other costs for any other upgrades that are needed.
+PSEG offers \$1,500 for an installation of a Level 2 charging station and a \$5,000 discount for utility-side make-ready costs.
+ACE covers up to \$5000 or 75% of the installation cost for an EV charger.
+Rebates function in a way where there is an amount of reimbursement for some of the installation costs.
+This lowers the expenses that residents have to pay when they put their stations in place.

 Our research is important to society because New Jersey contains a high urban environment (New Jersey’s cleanenergy program, 2020).
-These charging station rebates lead to clean transportation choices and offer awareness to the public about the importance of positive EV consumption.
-Using this research to promote property wonders and businesses to understand the relationship between rebates and EV adoption, helps New Jersey’s objectives to reducing greenhouse gasses and promoting healthy energy uses.
+The high urban environment has dense populations as well as more chances of traffic, so this reduces any greenhouse gasses that are exerted.These charging station rebates lead to clean transportation choices and offer awareness to the public about the importance of positive EV consumption (US Department of Transportation, 2023).
+This research used to promote residents to understand the relationship between rebates and EV adoption helps New Jersey’s objectives to reducing greenhouse gasses and promoting healthy energy uses.

 ## Existing Research: